raymond-lee093/miniproject3RaymondLee/README.md

 secure password storage using hashing algorithms and session management to track user sessions.
 For database integration, the application connects with a SQL light database to store user information, movie details, and reviews.
 This allows for efficient data management and retrieval, ensuring that the application can handle a large number of users and reviews.
-CSS and Bootstrap are implemented with HTML in application primarily for styling and layout purposes.
+CSS and Bootstrap are implemented with HTML in application primarily for styling and layout purposes for webpages.

 ## Getting Started